ALL ARTICLES

 Why DescaleX is the right fit

-DescaleX is OrangeDemon's appliance-grade descaling powder for coffee machines, espresso machines, dishwashers, and showerheads.
+DescaleX is OrangeDemon's appliance-grade descaling powder for coffee machines, espresso machines, and dishwashers.
 It is built for Indian hard-water scale and uses a triple-acid system with chelation support and metal compatibility considerations.

 That makes it a better fit for dishwasher mineral film than general dishwashing detergent or perfume-heavy cleaners.